aviwatgure/Power_BI_Pizza_Sales_Analysis/README.md

 ## CONCLUTION

-The detailed analysis of the pizza sales dataset using Power BI has provided significant insights into the busiest times, sales performance, and the best and worst-selling products.
+#### The detailed analysis of the pizza sales dataset using Power BI has provided significant insights into the busiest times, sales performance, and the best and worst-selling products.
 Here are the key findings and their implications for the business:

-### Busiest Day and Time:
+- <u> ### Busiest Day and Time: </u>

 #### Day:
 Orders Are Highest On Weekends, Especially Friday and Saturday Evenings : <br>